ON THIS PAGE

 EX Series and QFX Series switches that do not use the Enhanced Layer 2 Software (ELS) configuration style

 EX2300 and EX3400 switches running Junos OS Releases prior to 18.1R2

 EX4300 switches running Junos OS Releases prior to 18.2R1, 18.1R2, 17.4R2, 17.3R3, 17.2R3, and 14.1X53-D47

 SRX Series Services Gateways

-Instead, these devices consolidate all INCLUDE and EXCLUDE mode reports they receive on a VLAN for a specified group into a single route that includes all multicast sources for that group, with the next hop representing all interfaces that have interested receivers for the group.
+In these cases, the device might consolidate all INCLUDE and EXCLUDE mode reports they receive on a VLAN for a specified group into a single route that includes all multicast sources for that group, with the next hop representing all interfaces that have interested receivers for the group.
 As a result, interested receivers on the VLAN can receive traffic from a source that they did not include in their INCLUDE report or from a source they excluded in their EXCLUDE report.
 For example, if Host 1 wants traffic for G from Source A and Host 2 wants traffic for group G from Source B, they both receive traffic for group G regardless of whether A or B sends the traffic.